Rob Gronkowski Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Matchup vs. New York

-- In his five matchups against the Jets, Gronkowski's 32.6 receiving yards average is 22.9 less than his over/under for Sunday's game (55.5).
+- Against the Jets, Gronkowski has averaged 32.6 receiving yards per game in his five career matchups, 22.9 fewer than his over/under for Sunday's game.

-- In five matchups with the Jets, Gronkowski has had a TD catch, including multiple scores in one game.
+- Gronkowski has caught a touchdown pass against the Jets twice, and had multiple TDs in one of those games.

 - Note: Gronkowski's stats vs. Jets date back to 2016.

-- The 267.9 yards per game the Jets are giving up through the air makes them the NFL's 27th-ranked pass defense.
+- The 267.9 passing yards the Jets allow per game makes them the NFL's 27th-ranked pass defense this season.

-- The Jets have surrendered 23 touchdowns through the air (1.5 per game).
-They are 16th in the NFL in that category.
+- At 1.5 passing TDs allowed per game, the Jets defense is ranked 16th in the league.

 Recent Performances

-- Gronkowski put together a 23-yard performance against the Panthers last week on one catch (23 yards per catch) while being targeted two times.
+- In last week's matchup with the Panthers, Gronkowski caught one pass for 23 yards (23 yards per catch) while being targeted two times.

-- Gronkowski has eight catches on 22 targets for 114 yards over his last three outings, averaging 38.0 yards per game.
+- Gronkowski has racked up 114 receiving yards (38.0 per game), reeling in eight balls on 22 targets over his last three games.

 Gronkowski's Tampa Bay Teammates